nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Troubleshooting Project Setup
 **Eclipse reports compile errors after new commits are pulled from Git:**

-  Reason: Eclipse fails to recognize new files that appeared due to the Git pull.
+...Reason: Eclipse fails to recognize new files that appeared due to the Git pull.
-  Solution Refresh the project in Eclipse: Right click on the project (in Eclipse package explorer), choose Gradle -> Refresh Gradle Project
+...Solution Refresh the project in Eclipse: Right click on the project (in Eclipse package explorer), choose Gradle -> Refresh Gradle Project

 **Eclipse reports some required libraries missing:**

-  Reason: Required libraries may not have been downloaded during the project import.
+...Reason: Required libraries may not have been downloaded during the project import.
-  Solution: Run tests using Gradle once (to refresh the libraries).
+...Solution: Run tests using Gradle once (to refresh the libraries).